rvanraamsdonk/r2r_financial_close_blackline_light/docs/README.md

 This documentation describes a deterministic, policy-aligned financial close enhanced with visible AI assistance.
 All numbers are computed; AI assists with explanations, matching suggestions, and risk narratives.
 No hard-coded strings; all outputs are derived from the real data in `data/lite/`.

+## Master Plan (single source of truth)
+See `docs/briefs/master-plan-consolidated-2025-08-28.md`.
+All roadmap decisions, AI vs deterministic balance, forensic patterns (pattern-based v2), and UI priorities are maintained there.

 ## Quick Start

 ```bash